Texas Home Inspections for Buyers

 Never send an inspection report to your lender and avoid putting a long list of repairs in an Amendment, or it may impact your home loan.

-Ultimate Guide to Sugar Land Texas – Save Time & Effort
+Ultimate Guide to Sugar Land TX

-Featured Sugar Land Neighborhoods
+Sugar Land Market Report

 sheila cox five star realtor5Candid Advice—I promise to give you candid advice on all homes and areas so you can make the best decisions.
-I won’t ignore potential defects that can cost you money, or effect your resale value, in the future.
+I won’t ignore potential defects that can cost you money, or effect your resale value, in the future…I point them out to you!
 My job is to protect you from defective homes as much as possible while helping you make a sound financial investment.
 (Read client testimonials)

 Local Area Expertise—This isn’t just my business…it’s where I work and live (for 20 years) so I really know the area.
 I will help you narrow your options and find the best neighborhood for you based on your specifications.
 For long-term resale value, the neighborhood you choose is just as important as the home you buy.
 (Download my Ultimate Sugar Land Guide)

-Great Data—I will give you the most in-depth data you have ever seen…to help you make the wisest decisions.
+Great Pricing Data—I will give you the most in-depth data you have ever seen…to help you make the wisest decisions.
 This includes a professional CMA when you are ready to purchase a specific home…so you don’t pay too much.
-Plus, my proprietary House Report (see sample) includes the data and information you need to ensure that you are making great home purchase.
 (Also see Pricing a Home Correctly)

-Best Home Searches—Yes, you can search on your own, but no other home search available can filter down to the school level…and filter out the subdivisions that may be known to flood.
+Premium Customized Home Searches—Yes, you can search on your own, but no other home search available can filter down to the school level…and filter out the subdivisions that may be known to flood.
 Tell me exactly what you want, and I can narrow down your options better than any search you have access to.
-(Request a Custom Search)
+(Request a Premium Customized Home Search)

 Easier Process—Moving your family (and possibly changing jobs) is stressful enough.
 I’m your transaction manager and will guide you, step-by-step, through the process so you never miss an important deadline.
 I assist with inspections, repair negotiations, home warranties, HOA compliance inspections, hazard insurance, surveys, appraisals, title commitment, home warranties, title company, and more.
-(View helpful videos on my YouTube channel)
+(Get Details of My Value-Added Services)

 Client Reviews